 Since violence and harassment towards transgender people are human rights violations regardless of the stance on the issue, member nations should seek to implement laws to protect transgender people from violence and harassment.
 In nations that recognize all people as equal, the implementation of laws to protect all people, regardless of demographic categories like race or gender, could be used instead.

-Lastly, when implementing these solutions, there should always be a group of transgender , as cisgender people do not always understand how transgender people are best respected.
-International organizations could pick out transgender representatives
+Lastly, when implementing these solutions, there should always be a group of transgender representatives who contribute to law enforcement decisions and voting procedures, as cisgender people do not always understand how transgender people are best respected.
+To reduce the bias of only having a few intersectional social categories (such as only white transgendermen) represented in the representative group, International organizations could pick out transgender representatives from different social categories, such as but not limited to sex, gender, sexual orientation, race, ethnicity, religion, and wealth.

 Bibliography